The second and final phase of the Short-term Collection Space Management Project closed on May 12, 2019.

 The University Libraries are facing an immediate and significant space shortage.
 To address the issue, the Vice Provost and University Librarian oversaw short-term and long-term opportunities to identify space saving in the Libraries’ ten locations.

-In early 2018, the Libraries embarked on the Short-term Collection Space Management Project in its ten locations.
 The Provost lifted the moratorium on de-accessioning for this project.
-The Project implemented a process that allows the Libraries to selectively remove outdated reference works and bound journals while maintaining access to materials critical for faculty and student success.
+The Project implemented a process that allows the Libraries to selectively remove bound journals and outdated reference works while maintaining access to materials critical for faculty and student success.